Mintify (MINT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Mintify Historical Price

-According to the latest data gathered on Mintify live price page, the current price of Mintify is 0.001142USD.
+According to the latest data gathered on Mintify live price page, the current price of Mintify is 0.001062USD.
 The circulating supply of Mintify(MINT) is

 In the past 24 hours, Mintify has shown a price movement of